 Whether you’ve already started a business or you recently decided to, due to the current economic and financial uncertainty, there’s no better time to become an entrepreneur.

-After all, offering your audience value and expertise for free on your blog and social media channels is a surefire way to get them to trust you.
-And when your audience trusts you, they’re more likely to stick around for the long-term.
+Offering your audience value and expertise for free on your blog and social media channels is a surefire way of getting them to trust you.
+And when your audience trusts you, they’re more likely to stick around for the long-term, interact with your brand and take action.

-Not sure how to build an effective online content strategy for the year ahead as a newbie?
+Not sure how to build an effective online content strategy for the year ahead as a startup?
 Not to worry — I’ve got you covered.
 Just follow these simple steps.

 1. Assess What Has Worked Previously

-First things first, if you’ve already been trading and/or producing content in 2020, it’s a good idea to look back at how things have been going so far.
+First things first, if you’ve already been trading and/or producing content this year, it’s a good idea to look back at how things have been going so far.

 To do this, you can check out your: